 Another name that you have probably had a chance to hear in the context of gambling in Atlantic City is that of Tropicana Casino.
 While not as big or as impressive as some other venues on this list, Tropicana will meet and exceed your gaming needs.

 The Tropicana features a smaller poker room with 18 tables and a somewhat modest tournament schedule.
 The venue used to be much more poker-focused, but their policy has clearly shifted, so if it is purely poker action you are looking for, you might be better served at one of the other locations.

-The selection of table games at Tropicana includes blackjack, baccarat, craps, Casino War, roulette, Caribbean Stud, Let It Ride, and Criss Cross Poker.
+The table games at Tropicana include blackjack, baccarat, craps, Casino War, roulette, Caribbean Stud, Let It Ride, and Criss Cross Poker.

-The sportsbook at Tropicana is also powered by William Hill and features 180 seats as well as panoramic LED screens to provide you with the ultimate experience of watching your favorite sports.
-Located on the casino floor, the sportsbook is open every day from early morning hours (9 or 10am) until after midnight.
+William Hill also powers the sportsbook at Tropicana.
+It features 180 seats and panoramic LED screens to provide you with the ultimate experience of watching your favorite sports.
+Located on the casino floor, the sportsbook is open every day from early morning hours (9 or 10 am) until after midnight.